chand1012/WinGuake/README.md

 - To run on startup, make a shortcut to `console.exe` and place it in `shell:startup`

 # Prerequisites
- To run from source, you need a working version of [Python](http://python.org) 2.x with Tkinter (Python 3.x is untested and needs to be converted with [future](http://python-future.org/)) installed and added to PATH, have [psutil](https://github.com/giampaolo/psutil) installed via pip, have [AutoHotKey](https://autohotkey.com/) installed, and the latest version of [PyWin32](https://sourceforge.net/projects/pywin32/).
+ To run from source, you need a working version of [Python](http://python.org) 3.x installed and added to PATH, have [psutil](https://github.com/giampaolo/psutil) installed via pip, have [AutoHotKey](https://autohotkey.com/) installed, and the latest version of [PyWin32](https://sourceforge.net/projects/pywin32/).

 # How to use
 After the requirements are met, clone the repository to a safe location (or download as a ZIP):